Marie Heim-Vögtlin prize for outstanding young women researchers

 Named after a pioneering woman

-The MHV grant was named after Marie Heim-Vögtlin, who became the first Swiss woman to study medicine when she was admitted to the University of Zurich’s medical faculty in 1868.
+The MHV Prize was named after Marie Heim-Vögtlin, who became the first Swiss woman to study medicine when she was admitted to the University of Zurich’s medical faculty in 1868.
 On completing her studies, she opened a gynaecological practice, where she continued practising after giving birth to two children.
 She is regarded as one of the pioneers in the struggle to give women access to higher education.

 Videos of previous MHV prize winners